AlexaCai/chat-app/README.md

  - **What** — A native chat app built with React Native.
  - **When** — Whenever users want to communicate with each other.
  - **Where** — The app is optimized for both Android and iOS devices.
-Expo has been used to develop the app and Google Firestore to store the chat messages.
  - **Why** — Mobile chat apps are among the most commonly downloaded and used apps in the world.
 Building one and knowing how it works, especially using React Native, is therefore an indispensable skill.

 ## User interface

-When users land on Chat app, the initial page allows them to enter their name, as well as selecting the background color they would like to have as a background on the chat screen.
+When users open Chat app, the initial page allows them to enter their name, as well as selecting the background color they would like to have on the chat screen.
 Once these elements are specified, users can click on a button to be redirected to the chat screen.

-In the chat screen users can use a text input field at the bottom of the screen to send messages.
-All messages sent are displayed on the right, and all messages receveided are displayed on the left.
+In the chat screen, users can use a text input field to send messages.
+All messages sent are displayed on the right side of the screen, while all messages received are displayed on the left side of the screen.
 On the left side of the text input bar, users can click on a (+) button, allowing them to do more actions:

- - Send image from their phone's library;
+ - Send an image from their phone's library;
  - Take a picture with their phone's camera and send it;
   - Share their location in a Google map view;
- - Record an vocal message (audio).
+ - Record a vocal message (audio).

  Finally, when users go offline, they can still access their messages.
-When offline, the text input field is hidden since users can't send messages without internet, and as this give more space to show messages from the conversation.
-When internet connection is back, the text input field is automatically render and users can user it again.
+When offline, an alert letting them know shows up and the text input field is hidden automatically since users can't send messages without internet.
+This gives more space to show messages from the conversation.
+When internet connection is back, the text input field is automatically rendered back and users can use it again.

 ## User stories